Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Introduction

-In summary, calculation of the thermal conductivities from equilibrium molecular dynamics simulations using the Green-Kubo method were complemented by calculation of spatially decomposed heat current auto- and cross-correlations functions which show definitively that strongly anticorrelated scattering occurs at the pores.
-To interpret the heat current autocorrelation function (HCACF) an analytic model is developed that relates the thermal conductivity and heat current autocorrelation function to the occupancy autocorrelation function of individual phonon modes.
-This model is used as the basis for a Monte Carlo ray-tracing scheme to compute the heat current correlation function from a population of phonons experiencing different forms of correlated scattering.
-The ray-tracing model shows that the different forms of correlated scattering imprint a unique signature in the HCACF that could be used as a diagnostic in other nanostructured systems.
-Quantifying the effective phonon MFPs in both the MD and ray tracing models we show that correlated scattering leads to the MFP being super suppressed, even if correlation between incident and reflected phonons is lost after somewhat more than one scattering event.
+The remainder of the manuscript is structured as follows.
+Section~\ref{sec:motivating-observations} describes the observations that motivate this study.
+Section~\ref{sec:Results-and-Discussion} presents our main results and discussion.
+We first discuss the results from the molecular dynamics calculations (Sec.~\ref{sec:Molecular-Dynamics-Model-HCACF}), followed by the derivation of the ray tracing Monte Carlo (MC) model and the discussion of the insights obtained from it (Sec.~\ref{sec:theory-bulk-conductivity}).
+The MD calculations include a set of equilibrium simulations to compute the thermal conductivities of Si with various arrangements of pores using the Green-Kubo method~\cite{PhysRevB.103.224204, PhysRevMaterials.6.015403} followed by the spectral analysis of the heat current (Sec.~\ref{sec:HCACF_Spectral_Analysis}).
+These calculations indicate that in geometries where the AC effect is present, long mean-free-path, and thus long-wavelength, phonons are selectively suppressed or filtered beyond typical scattering behavior leading to a non-monotonic heat current autocorrelation function (HCACF).
+We compared MD simulations for 40 distinct geometries using a statistical model based on Matthiessen's rule (Sec.~\ref{sec:Super-Suppression of Phonon MFP}).
+This comparison between close-packed and non-close-packed porous geometries provides further evidence that the correlated scattering that emerges in close-packed porous geometries leads to the super-suppression of the effective phonon MFP below the characteristic length-scale of the porous structure.
+To interpret the heat current autocorrelation function, an analytical model was developed that relates the thermal conductivity and heat current autocorrelation function to the occupancy autocorrelation function of individual phonon modes (Sec.~\ref{sec:Stochastic-Model-of-Heat-Current} \& Appx.~\ref{sec:apndx-theory-bulk-conductivity}).
+This model was used as the basis for a Monte Carlo ray tracing scheme to compute the heat current correlation function from a population of phonons experiencing different forms of correlated scattering (Sec.~\ref{sec:Monte-Carlo}).
+The ray tracing model shows that different forms of scattering imprint signatures in the HCACF that could be used as a diagnostic in other nanostructured systems.
+In quantifying the effective phonon MFPs in both the MD and ray tracing models, we show that correlated scattering leads to the MFP being super-suppressed, even if the correlation between incident and reflected phonons is lost after more than one scattering event.
+We also provide the analysis of the cross-correlation function of the spatially decomposed heat flux to further illustrate how heat is trapped between rows of pores.
+This analysis reveals that the behavior observed in the MC ray tracing model is consistent with diffuse scattering (Appx.~\ref{sec:Heat-Flux-Decomposition}).